Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Simulation Results and Discussion

 \subsection{Time-Series Analysis}

 Now that we have computed the locations of the five EVCIs at different buses in the distributions system.
-We need to perform a time series analysis considering time-varying loads at the buses and time-varying EV loads at the EVCI.
-We have generated hourly data for 8 months, i.e., January to August.
+We perform a time series analysis considering time-varying loads at the buses.
+For this purpose, an hourly load profile dataset from DTU data \cite{dataset} is used.
+We consider the five EVs listed in Table II as time-varying EV loads at each charging station.
+These EVs could be charged in under one hour by using the 50 kW fast charger.
+Simulation of data for EVs at charging stations considering various real-time societal conditions like road traffic, weather, public holidays, weekends, weekdays, night hours, peak hours, off-peak hours, electricity prices, and EV adoption is practically difficult, and such real-time EV data for research purposes is barely available.
+It is worth emphasizing that the proposed pricing model and the price prediction method could accommodate such variations of real-world EV data scenarios and demonstrate similar results and accuracy.
+In this work, time-series analysis is performed using the simulated data generated under the assumption that 6-10 EVs would arrive at each charging station with random arrival times within a 24-hour period which helps to approximate the data with real-world conditions.
+The state of charge for each EV's battery bank arriving at the charging station is also randomly considered to be between 20\% and 80\%.
+This assumption is based on a real-world study of the optimal charging for electric vehicles \cite{SoC_limits}.
+Once charged to the maximum state of charge (80\%), the EVs are expected to depart from the EVCIs.
+We have generated hourly data for 8 months, i.e., January to August, considering the available load profile dataset.
 We now perform the time-series simulation using OpenDSS supported by MATLAB.
 We show the analysis for the first 24 hrs. in Fig. \ref{fig:bus_voltage}; we can observe that the voltages are within limits of 0.95 p.u. and the total power loss in the system is low in Fig. \ref{fig:system_losses}.
-The total energy of all the 5 EVCIs with charging stations considered together is presented in Fig. \ref{fig:EVCS_energy}, they are random for a 24hr duration.
+The total energy of all the 5 EVCIs with charging stations considered together is presented in Fig. \ref{fig:EVCS_energy}; they are random for a 24hr duration.

 The combined energy of all 5 EVCIs and the total system energy is shown in Fig. \ref{fig:system_energy}.
-Based on the total EVCIs energy, the pricing of the EV charging is computed for peak $p$ hours, normal $n$ hours, and off-peak $op$ hours represented in red, yellow, and green colors, respectively.
+Based on the total EVCIs energy, the pricing of the EV charging is computed for peak $p$ hours, normal $n$ hours and off-peak $op$ hours represented in red, yellow, and green colors, respectively.
 Now we have the time-series data of the system parameters, such as voltage, power, power loss, and energy, we can perform the cost analysis of the EVCIs.